3 Reasons to Upgrade From Roller Chain to a Synchronous Belt Drive System

 Customers who purchase equipment that has been equipped with roller chain drives may initially benefit from the lower cost of the power transmission subsystem, but they pay more down the road in maintenance and replacement costs.

-Drive system engineers now have the option of developing more market-competitive and innovative equipment by replacing roller chain drives with synchronous belt drives.
+Drive system engineers now have the option of developing more market-competitive and innovative equipment by replacing roller chain drives with synchronous belt drives

 The new breed of carbon synchronous belt drive systems can match the load-carrying capability of standard roller chain width-for-width in a pitch range of #35 to #180 and higher.
 In addition, synchronous belt drives offer the design engineer a number of advantages, including: